workflux/workflUX/README.md

 **Please note: A much more detailed documentation is on the way.
 In the meantime, please notify us if you have any questions (see the "Contact and Contribution" section).
 We are happy to help.**

 ## Contact and Contribution:
-If you have any question or are experiencing problems with CWLab, please contact us at ``k.breuer@dkfz.de`` or open an issue in github.
+If you have any question or are experiencing problems with CWLab, please contact us at ``k.breuer@dkfz.de`` or open an issue in Github.

 If you would like to contribute to the development and like to extend the functionality of CWLab to meet your requirements, you are more than welcome.
 We will do our best to support you and your contribution will be acknowledged.

 ## About Us:
-CWLab is developed with love in the Devision of Cancer Epigenomics at the German Cancer Research Center (DKFZ) in the beautiful university city of Heidelberg.
-We are an interdisziplinary team with wet-lab scientists and bioinformatians working closely together.
+CWLab is developed with love in the Division of Cancer Epigenomics at the German Cancer Research Center (DKFZ) in the beautiful university city of Heidelberg.
+We are an interdisciplinary team with wet-lab scientists and bioinformaticians working closely together.
 Our DNA sequencing-drive methodologies produce challenging amounts of data.
-CWLab helps us by giving all members of our team the ability to perform common bioinformatic analyses autonomously without having to aquire programming skills.
+CWLab helps us by giving all members of our team the ability to perform common bioinformatic analyses autonomously without having to acquire programming skills.
 This allows our bioinformatic stuff to focus on method development and interpretation of computationally complex data interpretation and integration.

 If you like to know more about us, please visit our website https://www.dkfz.de/en/CanEpi/contact.html.